The Solar System (film)

-The Solar System (Spanish: El sistema solar) is a 2017 Peruvian-Spanish comedy-drama film directed by Bacha Caravedo & Chinón Higashionna and written by Caravedo.
+The Solar System (Spanish: El sistema solar) is a 2017 comedy-drama film directed by Bacha Caravedo & Chinón Higashionna and written by Caravedo.
 It is based on the homonymous play by Mariana de Althaus.
 The film stars Leonor Watling, Gisela Ponce de León, Cesar Ritter, Adriana Ugarte, Javier Valdés and Sebastián Zamudio.

 Synopsis

 Christmas night at the Del Solar family's house becomes a reunion full of reproaches, extreme tensions, surprising revelations and, perhaps, a reconciliation.
 Leonardo, the patriarch, arrives sick along with his son Pavel's ex-girlfriend, for whom he left his wife.

 Cast

 The actors participating in this film are: